Last updated on January 7th, 2024 at 10:30 am

 So, in case you missed it earlier, here’s a link:

-Please share this guide with friends and family you think will find this useful.
+Please share this natural hair guide for transitioners with anyone you think will find it useful.
 Thanks!